Dhess1978/maya-prime-sieve/python_reference/README.md

-# Python Reference Version
+Python Reference Version

-This folder contains a simple Python reference implementation of MayaMOD.
+This folder contains a simple reference implementation of MayaMOD in Python.

-It is intended for readability and validation only.
+It is intended for readability, validation, and educational purposes.

-The Python version is not optimized for performance.
+The Python version is not optimized for performance and serves only as a conceptual demonstration.

+In benchmark testing, the Python implementation is approximately 20–30× slower than the optimized C version, which is consistent with typical differences between interpreted and compiled languages.

-For performance benchmarks, see the C implementation:
+For performance benchmarks and practical use, see the C implementation:

 `maya_benchmark.c`